Visiting Meteora and its Monasteries – another side of Greece

 Although not as famous for having as many tourists visit it as the Holy Monastery of the Great Meteoron has, it’s famous in its own right as our tour guide told us that this monastery was in the James Bond film For Your Eyes Only.

 St. Nicholas Anapafsas Monastery

 Hope I’ve inspired you to visit this part of Greece!
-If you want to find out more about visiting Meteora, I’ll be writing about the best way to get around the city of rocks to visit the monasteries.
+If you want to find out more about visiting Meteora and how to get around the monasteries, check out my post on how to get around the city of rocks by bus.

 I’d love to know if you’re planning a trip there soon – let me know and leave a comment below!